jianglicalifornia/Notes/misc_readingnotes.md

 * [Google aims to prevent machine learning discrimination (with the possible exception of age)](https://thestack.com/world/2016/10/11/google-brain-machine-learning-discrimination/)
 	* for example, if the applicant is a single parent, and 82% of single parents are female, there is a high probability that the applicant is female.
 	* This is called ‘redundant encoding’ – even if a specific data marker is not included in the data set, it may be included by proxy in a combination of other, relevant data.
+	* Before anyone starts a flame war, please read carefully!
+“At the heart of our approach is the idea that individuals who qualify for a desirable outcome should have an equal chance of being correctly classified for this outcome."
+That means they are NOT going for some sort of "affirmative action" type of logic.
 * [Big Picture](https://research.google.com/bigpicture/)

 Dec.
 18, 2016